"Anything Anywhere"

 Men slept in fields over which buzzards now cry.

-A brief village built for vital reason,
+A brief village built for a vital reason,

-To support war machine and killing season.
+To support war machine and the killing season.

 Ghosts of men remain in the sky,